pneyrinck/corecontrol/README.md

 ###### Legacy OSC And MIDI Modules

 Open Sound Control (OSC) is popular for control messaging on a network because it is simple.
 Core Control fully supports OSC messaging using OSC modules.
 MIDI is a popular protocol for messaging music performance and control  messsages.
-Core Control might support MIDI messaging using MIDI modules.
+Core Control can be extended to support MIDI messaging using MIDI modules.

 Here is a simple C++ example to send OSC messages with Core Control:
 ```